enilsen16/Subscription/README.md

-#This is Has Many Practice with Subscription model
+#Has Many Practice with Subscription model

-##The idea was to use a join model rather than a join table to set up the realtionship.
+The idea was to use a join model rather than a join table to set up the realtionship.
 A join model also for multiple columns to be added besides just ids.

 To see the app, please run with rails installed: